2025 Professional Training Program starts in:

 Membership in the AEHSE means you are committed to continuing education and staying connected to the source of EHS, current industry trends and the natural evolution and development of this emerging field.

-AEHSE Membership* is open only to enrolled students or graduates of the Equine Hanna Somatics Professional Training Program.
+AEHSE Membership is open to enrolled students or graduates of the Equine Hanna Somatics Professional Training Program, and to individuals interested in supporting the continuation of Eleanor Criswell's important work.

 • Practice-Building Workshops to grow your business